kevindimayuga/professional-portfolio-kd/README.md

 ```
 <!--comments were made as needed in the HTML file-->

-<title> was updated to "Horiseon Social Solution Services, Inc." </title>

-the first <div> tag was updated to a <header> tag

-removed <span> element in <h1>

-next <div> tag was updated to a <nav> tag since it has nav links

-moved "meetingimg" to header section

-next <div> tag was updated to <main> tag for main content and changed "content" to "main content"

-added alt attributes to specify alternate text for all images on webpage

-updated "search-engine-optimization" class to id

-removed "online-reputation-management" class, kept id

-removed "social-media-marketing" class, kept id

-next <div> tag was updated to <aside> tag

-updated "benefit-lead", "benefit-brand" and "benefit-cost" classes to ids

-last <div> tag was updated to a <footer> tag

-made spaces between sections for clarity and cleanliness

-added indents where necessary for clarity and cleanliness

 ```

 CSS Updates
 ```
 /*comments were made as needed in the CSS file*/

-moved "a" and "p" styles to global section at top of css file

-removed ".header h1 .seo" rule

-updated ".header div", ".header div ul" and ".header div ul li" to ".header nav", ".header nav ul" and ".header nav ul li"

-updated .hero to .meetingimg

-updated .content to .maincontent

-updated "online-reputation-management" and "social-media-marketing" class (.) to id (#)

-merged #search-engine-optimization, #online-reputation-management, #social-media-marketing into one

-merged #search-engine-optimization img, #online-reputation-management img, #social-media-marketing img into one

-merged #search-engine-optimization h2, #online-reputation-management h2, #social-media-marketing h2 into one

-updated "benefit-lead", "benefit-brand" and "benefit-cost" class (.) to id (#)

-merged #benefit-lead, #benefit-brand, #benefit-cost into one

-merged #benefit-lead h3, #benefit-brand h3, #benefit-cost h3 into one

-merged #benefit-lead img, #benefit-brand img, #benefit-cost img into one

 ```